-June 2012 issue of InsideCounsel quotes Shawn Tuma on the recent Computer Fraud and Abuse Act opinion by the Ninth Circuit Court of Appeals in U.S. v.
-Nosal in article titled Decision Deepens Circuit Split on Scope of CFAA.
+InsideCounsel quoted Shawn Tuma on the recent Computer Fraud and Abuse Act opinion by the Ninth Circuit Court of Appeals in U.S. v.
+Nosal in article titled Decision Deepens Circuit Split on Scope of CFAA

-Whistleblower and Bounty Law, Steve Kardell, forthcoming March 2012.
+Whistleblower and Bounty Law, Steve Kardell, (March 2012)

 January 3, 2012, quoted extensively on social media law in Your Business Needs a Social Media Policy: Here’s Why (and How) , Small Business Support publication.

 In 2011, Professor David R. Papke and his co-authors have included an excerpt from Law in Texas Literature: Texas Justice—Judge Roy Bean Style in their law school course book entitled Law and Popular Culture: Text, Notes and Questions that is published by LexisNexis.